criminy-git/100-days-of-code/log.md

 ### Day 9: January 9th, 2022

 **Today's Progress**: Learned more about APIs, built Bored Bot which suggests random activities and displays a random dog picture to cheer the bored person up.
 People I know have successfully used it so far, which was fun.
+Updated my entire Github (all repos), added readme notes, linked to correct Twitter, learned how to properly fork a repo I was a contributor on to display latest version on my Github.

 **Thoughts**: Very productive day, really implemented API knowledge and practiced CSS styling as well as DOM manipulation with JavaScript.